2022 Queensboro Dance Festival

 Gotham Dance Theater

 NK&D/a movement company

 Wendy Kamal and the David Ali Dance Academy

 "Lincoln Center, City Center quality dances, the performers were excellent...I've never been here, I'm glad this was the thing that I saw for the very first time..." ~ Audience member

 Free Dance Performances & Classes

-From May to October every year, the Queensboro Dance Festival is a tour featuring Queens-based dance companies of diverse cultures & styles.
+Every summer, the Queensboro Dance Festival tours across Queens presenting Queens-based dance companies of diverse cultures & styles.
 We tour various indoor & outdoor venues throughout Queens neighborhoods, offering free performances, dance classes, and other unique ways to connect Queens audiences to local dance.

 The Queensboro Dance Festival also serves as a Queens career resource for dancers by providing access to free rehearsal space, dance classes, workshops, teaching opportunities, professional development workshops, and artist meetups.

-Our mission is to strengthen the dance community in Queens, and garner a greater appreciation for Queens dance.
+Our mission is to strengthen the dance community in Queens, and inspire a greater appreciation for Queens dance.